Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 # UX
 ## Project Goals
-The Primary goal for Quizos was to provide a web-based aplication with an easy to navigate and easy to use design that was interactive to the user while utilizing the JavaScript Language to achieve this.
+The Primary goal for Quizos was to provide a web-based application with an easy to navigate and easy to use design that was interactive to the user while utilizing the JavaScript Language to achieve this.

 This is the Second of Four Mile Stone Projects the developer must complete during their Full Stack Development Program provided by The Code Institute.